 Gregory G. Allen is the award-winning author of four novels, one nonfiction memoir, two shorts, and three children's books.

 Gregory has been in the entertainment business for 30 years as an actor, director, producer, songwriter, playwright, screenwriter, and author.
-His plays and musicals include: Hiding in Daylight (Readings at Take Pride, Bloomfield! festival in New Jersey and The Studios of Key West in Florida) Well With My Soul (Seeing Place Theater Reading Series, NYC), Invisible Fences written with Stephen Kitsakos (4th Wall Theatre M.I.D.
+His plays and musicals include: Hiding in Daylight (Readings at Take Pride, Bloomfield! festival in New Jersey, The Studios of Key West in Florida, Community Conversations in Dallas, TX) Well With My Soul (Seeing Place Theater Reading Series, NYC), Invisible Fences written with Stephen Kitsakos (4th Wall Theatre M.I.D.
 Stage Series), Ashokan: The Story of a Reservoir written with Stephen Kitsakos and Perdita Finn (commissioned by the Catskill Watershed Corporation), and three children's musical all produced by the Garland Children's Theatre in Garland, Texas.
 For film, he has penned the screenplay for He Is Gone, has adapted a few of his novels into screenplays, served as associate producer on several projects, and is the winner of the 2015 Indie Soul Best Director Award (Boston International Film Festival), April 2015 Best Director (Los Angeles International Film Festival Awards), and 2015 Remi Award winner (World-fest - Houston) for his short film Mother.
 He is currently co-producing the film short of Hiding in Daylight.

 As an actor, he started his career in the late 80s doing summer stock, regional theater, tours (toured for several years as a Teenage Mutant Ninja Turtle), and some off-off Broadway work.
 He took a detour into corporate America for 13 years, but found his way back to the stage and some recent favorite roles have included Cal Porter in Mothers and Sons, Edward Bloom in Big Fish The Musical, Dan in Next to Normal, Alan Turing in A Most Secret War, the Preacher in Violet, and many pounds ago...Whizzer in Falsettos.